carlobonamico/clean-code-design-principles-in-action/kata/clean-code-design-principles-kata.md

 Can be however reduced through
   * Abstraction
   * Composition
-  * Changing the Context Boundary
+  * Changing the Context Boundaries

 # Accidental Complexity
-* added during the Analysis, Design, Implementation
+* __added__ during the Analysis, Design, Implementation

 Can, and must be removed as much as possible

-> Simplicity--the art of maximizing the amount of work not done--is essential.
+> Simplicity --the art of maximizing the amount of work not done-- is essential.

 Principles behind the Agile Manifesto